gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Thanks for coming with me."

 Gumption squeezed back.
-"Thanks for bringing me.
-I'd be stuck at home otherwise, and, well, everybody had the same chili I did."
+"I'd be stuck at home otherwise, and, well, everybody had the same chili I did."